How Churches can Overcome a Toxic Culture-

 Sometimes heresy takes the form of some seriously insane theories about God.

-At one point there was a fairly large group of Christians who believed that Jesus was just a human being who was formally adopted by God at his conception.
+At one point there was a fairly large group of Christians who believed Jesus was just a human being who was formally adopted by God at his conception.
 Once the adoption was “finalized” he developed a divine (God) nature while growing in Mary’s body (Adoptionism).
 Other early believers were convinced Jesus was a phantom who didn’t leave footprints when He walked rather than a flesh and blood person (Gnosticism).
 For nearly a thousand years some “Christians” believed people are born without a sin nature and are capable of living a holy life apart from Jesus and the regeneration of the Holy Spirit (Pelagianism).

 Most heresies are not crazy-pants lies about God or obvious misinterpretations of Scripture.
-Most heresies are more like tiny kernels of actual theological truth wrapped-up in a bunch of half-truths and strange errors.
+Most heresies are more like tiny kernels of actual theological truth wrapped-up in a bunch of half-truths and odd little errors.
 Two such heresies are deeply rooted in our contemporary Christian culture.
 The first is legalism.
 Legalists believe they can earn God’s favor by doing all the right things and obeying all the right rules.

 God really does care about our behavior (more on that later).
 However, even the best-behaved person in the world cannot save themselves from their own sin (Ephesians 2:8, 2nd Timothy 1:9, Hebrews 10:39).
 Legalism sidetracks Christians from relationship with Christ by placing the emphasis on what we can do for ourselves rather on what Jesus did for us.
 This eliminates the element of of worship and gratitude from Christianity.
 Legalism also falsely paints God as demanding, callous and impossible to please.
 This leads some legalists to feel discouraged and resentful towards God.
 This can lead to hopelessness and eventually even a departure from the faith.